RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #2

+After the jog I actually stayed in the shower for like an hour longer as I danced and just randomly stretched and improved my muscles.
+It felt good and I felt proud of my progress thus far.

 ## #1

 Started out this morning with 15 mins of in place shower jogging.
 Judge all you